 Treasure hunters will be delighted at, a place caught up in time with a carefully curated collection of treasures ranging from vintage spectacles, bags and hats to old radios and vinyl records, among other items amassed by owner Mido, a native Hong Kong citizen of Indian descent.
 An avid collector of Scandinavian furniture and eyewear, Mido also has a taste for vintage items, as reflected by the collectibles he personally gathered or received from relatives abroad.

 Founded in 2011,is committed to showcasing contemporary emerging labels and timeless designs for Hong Kong shoppers and fashionistas.
-Pick from a great variety of eye-catching brands such as Sigerson Morrison, Uribe and the Olsen Twins’ Elizabeth and James.
-With its wide selection of chic outfits, shoes and accessories, you can easily find a new wardrobe here that will help you stand out from the crowd.
+Pick from a great variety of eye-catching brands and a wide selection of chic outfits, shoes and accessories, you can easily find a new wardrobe here that will help you stand out from the crowd.

 As its name suggests, this funky vintage store specialises in 1970s fashion and apparel.
 Here, you can rummage through a myriad of groovy clothing and memorabilia that’ll have you nostalgic for the disco days.
 Turn Bang Bang’s checkered tiled floors into your personal dance floor as you try on everything from platform boots to rare retro bags and even pre-loved luxury clothing and accessories.